Ed Ulinski

-Edward Franklin Ulinski (December 7, 1919 – September 17, 2006) was a professional American football guard who played four seasons for the Cleveland Browns in the All-America Football Conference (AAFC) and went on to a career as an assistant coach for the Browns that lasted more than three decades.
+Edward Franklin Ulinski (December 7, 1919 – September 17, 2006) was an American professional football guard who played four seasons for the Cleveland Browns in the All-America Football Conference (AAFC) and went on to a career as an assistant coach for the Browns that lasted more than three decades.

 Ulinski grew up in Pennsylvania and attended Marshall University in West Virginia, where he starred as a blocker and end.
 He then served for four years in the U.S. Air Force during World War II, playing for military football teams in 1944 and 1945.
 He signed with the Browns in 1946 and played as a guard as the team won four straight AAFC championships.
 He retired after the 1949 season to begin a coaching career, working first at Santa Clara University for three years before taking an assistant coaching job at Purdue University.

 Paul Brown, the head coach of the Browns, hired Ulinski in 1954 to work with the team's linemen.
 Ulinski changed to the Browns' linebackers coach in 1963 after Brown was fired and Blanton Collier replaced him.
 He later served as an administrative coaching aide and the Browns' film coordinator before retiring in 1984.
 The Browns won three National Football League championships during Ulinski's coaching career, in 1954, 1955 and 1964.
 He was inducted into Marshall's athletics hall of fame in 1986.
 Ulinski died in 2006 after a bout with Alzheimer's disease.